Karin Aiba

-Karin Aiba (相葉 香凛, Aiba Karin) is a Japanese actress and model represented by Stardust Promotion.
+Karin Aiba (相葉 香凛, Aiba Karin) is a Japanese actress and model formerly represented by Stardust Promotion.

 Biography

 Aiba debuted in the drama Tokyo Girl: Anri Okamoto in 2008.
 In December of the same year, she won the "Betsu Ma-Girl Audition" at the 2009 Bessatsu Margaret Quasi Grand Prix.

 Aiba's first leading role was in the film Shodō Girls: AoiAoi Sora in October 2010.
 She was also chosen as the finalist at the non-no Model Audition 2010 for non-no.

 Aiba studied for one year in the Netherlands since February 2015.
 Her studies were suspended due to her activities and temporarily returned in May to model for a poster of Chiba Bank.